-We want as many people as possible to be able to use informationsverige.se.
-This page describes how the website fulfils the requirements of the Act on the Accessibility of Digital Public Services, any known accessibility problems, and how you can report any shortcomings you find to us, so we can address them.
+Informationsverige.se is a website managed by Sweden’s county administrative boards (Länsstyrelserna).
+We want as many people as possible to be able to use the Informationsverige.se. website.
+This page describes how the website fulfils the requirements of the Act on Accessibility to Digital Public Services (Lagen om tillgänglighet till digital offentlig service), as well as any known accessibility problems and how you can report errors or other shortcomings, so we can address them.

 How accessible is the website?